Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game features the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) squaring off at KFC Yum!
-Center in what should be a lopsided matchup, with a projected 78-66 win for heavily favored Creighton according to our computer prediction.
+Friday's contest features the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) squaring off at KFC Yum!
+Center in what is expected to be a lopsided matchup, with a projected 78-66 victory for heavily favored Creighton according to our computer prediction.
 Game time is at 9:00 PM ET on March 24.

-According to our computer prediction, Creighton is a good bet to cover the spread, which currently sits at 10.
-The two teams are projected to eclipse the 140 total.
+According to our computer prediction, Creighton is projected to cover the point spread (10) versus Princeton.
+The two sides are expected to eclipse the 140 total.

 Creighton vs. Princeton Game Info & Odds